 Education Abroad Program

 One of the best ways to understand the concept of culture is to live in a different culture for a time.
-Anthropology majors are encouraged to participate in the UC Education Program (EAP) or UC San Diego’s Opportunities Abroad Program (OAP).
+Anthropology majors are encouraged to participate in the UC Education Abroad Program (EAP) or UC San Diego’s Opportunities Abroad Program (OAP).
 Students considering this option should discuss their plans with the faculty undergraduate adviser before going abroad, and courses taken abroad must be approved for credit to the major by the adviser upon return.
 More information on EAP and OAP is provided under “Education Abroad Program” in the UC San Diego General Catalog.
 Interested students should contact the EAP staff in the International Center.